IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverless/serverless-writing-apps.md

 - _Read more on [Incorporating Packages](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-pkg_ov) in your ICF applications._
 {% endhint %}

+## Packages & Event Feeds

+IBM Cloud Functions includes "built-in", public  _Packages_ with Event _Feeds_ that simplify integration with various popular services that are able to provide events (i.e., _Event Sources_) to your _Actions_.

+These packages include event integrations with :

+- Alarms service
+- Slack
+- Weather Co.
+- IBM Cloudant
+- IBM Cloud Object Storage (COS)
+- IBM Event Streams (Messaging) (e.g., Kafka)
+- Mobile Push Notifications
+- IBM Watson - Speech, Natural Language translators
+- and _others_

+All you need do is "bind" them into your _Namespace_ with an alias along with your configurations (e.g., credentials) to reference them from your Actions.

+{% hint style="tip" %}
+**Tip**: You can list all system packages using the `ibmcloud fn package list /whisk.system` command.
+{% endhint %}

+Some of the notable packages are:

+### Alarms Feed

+The public Alarms package can be used to fire a trigger or feed at a specified frequency.
+Alarms are useful for setting up recurring jobs or tasks, such as invoking a system back up every hour.

+###

 ## Using Sequences and Compositions

 ![Polyglot Sequences and Compositions on ICF](images/101-ex0-serverless-icf-compositions.png)